top of page

 Nails

 Nails should be trimmed weekly or every couple weeks.
-We suggest dremeling due to their hard black nails.
+You can get away with once a month at most.
+We suggest dremeling / nail grinding due to their hard black nails.

 Your Swedish Lapphund may be born with or without rear dewclaws in either single or double.
-Here at Norrlands Kennel, the puppies keep what they are born with.
-Make sure to trim these nails often as they grow quickly.
+Here at Norrlands Kennel, the puppies keep what they are born with and are introduced to nail trims before their eyes are even open.
+Make sure to trim these nails often as they grow quickly and can curl into the pads.

 bottom of page